During this time when loving our neighbor as ourselves means practicing social distancing, we are remaining flexible as we adapt to this season.

 - Check out our events page to learn more about what's happening.

-- Though we are not meeting in person, we still depend on tithes and offerings to continue our ministry.
-You can give online or mail contributions to our church office.
+- You can give online or mail contributions to our church office.

 - If you are a Covenant Partner and do not receive our weekly emails, please contact our congregational care coordinator, Becky Holmes.
 This is one of the primary ways we can connect with you each week.